-South Dakota's Electoral Leaders Advocate for Proposed National Garden of Heroes to be in the Black Hills
+South Dakota's Electoral Leaders Advocate for Proposed National Garden of Heroes in the Black Hills

 An image of the proposed “National Garden of Heroes” features the Mount Rushmore National Monument in Keystone, SD in the background.
 Courtesy Photo.